 Yes, you will probably need to develop a portfolio if you are thinking about moving into a design career.
 We will discuss case studies and portfolios so that you work on creating one – with support from us as part of our lifelong mentoring service.

 Courses can be taken with standard Windows PC or Apple hardware.
-The only programs that you will almost definitely need to use at some stage are Figma (the main design program we teach), and a collaboration tool like Mural or Miro.
+We recommend bringing a laptop with you.
+The only programs that you will almost definitely need to use at some stage are Figma (the main design program we teach), and a collaboration tool like Figjam, Mural or Miro.
 All of this software can be run through your internet browser with no need to download their desktop applications unless you want to work offline.
 Many other programs are discussed throughout our courses, but none are essential.

 We primarily use Figma because it is one of the most intuitive, collaborative and inclusive prototyping and design programs available.
 Students can easily share their work and co-create on the same canvases through their web browser in real-time, without needing to download an application and suffer compatibility issues.
 Figma is also fast-becoming the industry standard and norm – although this changes quickly!

 Purchases are non-refundable, except at the discretion of Experience Haus Ltd. Typically, cancellations or refund requests received 14 days prior to the start of a course or workshop will be honoured.
 However, due to the complex nature of the service being provided this cannot be guaranteed, and will be assessed on a case-by-case basis.
 This policy does not include deposits, all of which are non-refundable, but we can move you to another start date if needed.